tdevelioglu/watchgit/README.md

 * `group` - Group to run the watchgit daemon as.

 #### Repo parameters
+* `all_remotes` - Whether to pull all git remotes in the repository's git configuration.
 * `interval` - How frequently to pull the repository's remote.
 * `local` - Local filesystem path to the repository.
 * `remote` - Url to the remote repository.